Automotive industry in India: Automotive Research Association of India (ARAI) and standards

 In the 44th & 45th CMVR-TSC, Chairman had directed - standardization activities to be initiated on Intelligent Transportation Systems (ITS) - Vehicle Location Tracking, Camera Surveillance System and Emergency Request Button.
 The committee intended to extend the above user requirements to all public transportation namely –buses, taxis, etc. The current document covers the requirements for Vehicle Location Tracking and Emergency Button.
 The other ITS components like PIS, CCTV system, Fare collection etc. are deliberated and would be addressed in later phase and could be added as separate parts to the current document.

 Based on these directions, the AISC Panel on ITS has prepared this AIS-140 titled,"Intelligent Transportation Systems (ITS) - Requirements for Public Transport Vehicle Operation".
 The panel also deliberated and identified the necessary elements for an effective implementation of vehicle level ITS system.

-For AIS-140 Devices, in India, connectivity to report location, and Emergency Panic Button signal is though wireless cellular connectivity.
+For AIS-140 Devices, in India, connectivity to report location, and Emergency Panic Button signal is through wireless cellular connectivity.
 There are device focused Cellular Connectivity Offerings like 'eSIM4Things' available in India, which cater to connectivity requirements of AIS-140 devices. eSIM4Things is fully compatible with all AIS-140 devices and with a connectivity manager and a range of tariff plans.

 Driverless Technology in India

-While there is controversy on possibility of driverless cars in India, many startups are working on this technology:
+While there is controversy on possibility of driverless cars in India, many startups are working on this technology.